Mbucari/AAXClean/README.md

 All `ConvertTo___Async()` methods return an `Mp4Operation`. `Mp4Operation` contains the conversion task that's created in a suspended state.
 The `Mp4Operation` can be started by calling `Start()` or by awaiting it, and it can be cancelled by calling `Cancel()`.
 If you run the task by calling `Start()`, you may access the running task at `Mp4Operation.OperationTask` The `Mp4Operation` also contains the operation's progress and has an event you may subscribe to for progress updates.

 ## Successive Convert operations
 `Mp4File` is opened with a `Stream`, and it reads from this input stream when converting or running `GetChapterInfoAsync()`.
-If the `Stream` is seekable, multiple conversion operations may be performed on the same MprFile instance.
+If the `Stream` is seekable, multiple conversion operations may be performed on the same `Mp4File` instance.
 If the `Stream` is not seekable, each new operation must be run on a new instance with the `Stream.Position = 0`.

 ## Concurrent Operations
 Because `Mp4File` only has one input stream, it does not support concurrency.
 However, you may run as many concurrent operation on one file as you have `Stream` instances of that file.
 If the file source is a local filesystem file, this may be accomplished like so: